 Keep ’em coming. | Photo by Maria Danuco

-Yes, but you need to buy your tickets on the international ticket sales website.
+Yes, but you need to buy your tickets on the international ticket sales website, or as part of a package tour.

 Are there rides at Ghibli Park?

 No, there are no rides like rollercoasters.
-There is a play area in Ghibli’s Grand Warehouse for children though.
+There are two rides in the Valley of Witches — a carousel and a small flying ride for kids.
+There’s also a children’s play area in Ghibli’s Grand Warehouse and a slide in Monoko Village, though.

 Can Ghibli Park be a day trip from Tokyo